Space-lisk/spacelisk-js/README.md

 console.log("address:", address);
 ```

 The address gotten is calculated by a default salt "0". if you want to generate more addresses you will simply need to set a salt.
-The account() function accepts an optional.
+The account() function accepts an optional salt argument.

 ```typescript
 const account = new AA(api_key, pk).account("1"); // passed 1 as salt